 By considering the effective longevity and quality of concrete floorings, it’s no surprise why even more retail shops, warehouses and offices and buildings in Sydney are choosing polished concrete flooring as a cost-effective alternative to expensive marble, granite or cheap looking tile, linoleum and painted concrete.
 A lot of Sydney homeowners are also starting to see the appeal of ever smoother, high-gloss concrete floorings they can even be coated to mimic the appearance of polished stone surfaces.

 Polished Concrete Fundamentals

 How to Polish Concrete Properly?
 In simple terms, concrete polishing is the same as polishing wood as well.
-The use of heavy-duty polishing machines that are affixed with progressively finer grits of diamond- infused parts or small wheels much like sandpaper are utilized to slowly ground the concrete surface to achieve the smoothness and luster we want.
+The use of heavy-duty polishing machines that are affixed with progressively finer grits of diamond- infused parts or small wheels much like sandpaper is utilized to slowly ground the concrete surface to achieve the smoothness and luster we want.

 This procedure starts by using coarse diamond parts chemically bonded within a metallic matrix.
 These parts are sufficiently rough to eliminate small pits, blemishes, grease stains, or thin coatings from the concrete floor to make it ready for the final polishing.
 Based on the ‘health’ of the concrete flooring, the rough grinding is typically a 3 to 4 phase procedure.